Review of the PCF approval process, including a targeted review of the regulators’ approach to the non-regulatory permitted purposes (‘the review’)

 Although we last amended the existing Rules and Guidance in 2016, our process for assessing practising fee applications remains largely unchanged since it was first introduced in 2011.
 In this time, the LSB’s overall approach to regulation has evolved significantly.
 In particular, we introduced our regulatory performance framework in 2018 and new Internal Governance Rules in 2019.

 Through the review process we have developed and refined our objectives for revising our Rules and Guidance.
 Overall, through the draft Rules introduced in the consultation paper, we are seeking the following outcomes:

 - To increase transparency around approved regulators’ and regulatory bodies’ programmes of activity and how these will be funded, allowing those that pay the practising fee to drive accountability for its expenditure.

 - To support more meaningful discussion and debate across the sector on the purpose, benefits, costs and value of regulation, which ought to result in improved standards.

 - To allow regulatory bodies to demonstrate that they have sufficient funds and financial resilience to regulate and operate efficiently and cost effectively

 - Supporting the LSB’s wider oversight responsibilities, including greater integration of the process into the LSB’s wider performance assessment framework.

 What have we done so far?

-In preparation for the review, we assessed all PCF applications for 2018/19 and 2019/20 and identified key themes, these themes underpinned and informed our development of some initial working proposals for discussion with approved Regulators and their regulatory bodies
+Initially, we assessed all practising fee applications for 2018/19 and 2019/20 and identified key themes, which underpinned and informed the development of some initial working proposals for discussion with approved Regulators and their regulatory bodies

 What do we plan to do next?